-Thank you for taking an interest in Nillu’s debut novel, All the Tomorrows, due to be released by Evolved Publishing on 6 November 2017.
-A big thank you to media, book bloggers and to Nillu’s fans most of all.
-We appreciate your efforts to help this wonderful book reach a wider audience.
+Thanks for taking an interest in Nillu’s books: All the Tomorrows (Nov 2017) and Hidden Colours (Dec 2018).
+A big thank you to media, book bloggers and to Nillu’s readers most of all.
+We appreciate your efforts to help her words reach a wider audience.

 Please contact Nillu directly for interview, speaking requests or to arrange for her to speak to your book club via Skype.
 The materials on this page may be used for promotional purposes without permission.

-Includes all in one place: the book blurb, author bio, editorial team details, available formats, ISBNs.
+Please find here a key facts sheet, which includes all in the information about All the Tomorrows in one place: the book blurb, author bio, editorial team details, available formats, ISBNs.

 Sometimes we can’t escape the webs we are born into.
 Sometimes we are the architects of our own fall.